Tax Filing Guide: Filing Taxes as a Student

 Student Loans and Taxes

-In 2022, you can deduct up to $2,500 of what you paid on student loan interest in the prior year.
+In 2023, you could deduct up to $2,500 of what you paid on student loan interest in 2022.
 That is, as long as your modified adjusted gross income (MAGI) was less than $85,000, or $170,000 if you're married.
 MAGI is equal to your total income minus some expenses like business expenses and alimony payments, if you have them.

 However, you don't qualify for this deduction if your employer paid your student loan interest through an employee assistance program.
 Make sure to include the 1098-E form that your loan servicer provides to you when you file your taxes.